murphygroup/cellorganizer-documentation_old/source/chapters/hpc/index.rst

 	srun -p pool --mem=8Gb --pty /bin/bash

-Start a Matlab session and change directory to the location of CellOrganizer and run setup.m.
+To start using CellOrganizer, `start a Matlab session <https://www.mathworks.com/help/matlab/matlab_env/start-matlab-on-linux-platforms.html>`_ and `change the directory <https://www.mathworks.com/help/matlab/ref/cd.html>`_ to the location of CellOrganizer folder and run `setup.m`.

 In the Matlab, type